 Because AMP Fin™ has overwhelming physical therapy benefits, Cory introduced the Lords to Dr. Brad Ala, a physical therapist at a local medical center in northern Maine.
 Recognizing the positive therapeutic impact qualities of the AMP Fin™, Brad became involved in the project and utilized the skills and tools of his personal production company to develop instructional videos on the proper use of the AMP Fin™ and joined the ranks of the management team.

-During the developmental stages of AMP Fin™, Randy reached out to John Birmingham, Executive Director of Warriors in The Workplace, a non-profit organization in Northern Maine that assists Veterans with employment upon separation from military service.
-Having served in the Army National Guard in a medical capacity for several years, John saw the positive mental benefits that Amp Fin™ could have in relation to an increased sense of independence and the ability to return to aquatic activities.
-After becoming part of the management team, John connected with several governmental agencies and the AMP Fin™ team traveled to meet with the Governor of Maine, Department of Defense, several VA medical centers, as well as Walter Reed National Military Medical Center.
+During the developmental stages of AMP Fin™, Randy and the AMP Fin™ team met with Senator Susan Collins and then traveled to meet with the Governor of Maine, Department of Defense, several VA medical centers, as well as Walter Reed National Military Medical Center.
 Following the visit to the Walter Reed facility, the development of the second AMP Fin™, a mechanical attachment that connects to the user's current prosthetic device, became a reality.

 The AMP Fin™ is patented in the United States, is patent pending in several foreign countries, and has been approved by the USDA as a Class 1 medical device.

 Cory LaPlante is an ABC Certified Prosthetist and owner of Northern Prosthetics & Orthotics, and Fin Fab, LLC.
-He is an Aroostook County native born and raised in the St. John Valley.
 Cory received his Bachelor's Degree from the University of Maine in Presque Isle, then went on to pursue his post graduate education from the University of Connecticut through Newington Certificate Program in Prosthetics.
-Upon completion of his residency requirements at Maine Artificial Limb in Portland, ME, Cory returned to Northern Maine to open his own practice and serve the patients of Aroostook County and New Brunswick, Canada.
+Upon completion of his residency requirements, Cory returned to Northern Maine to open his own practice and serve the patients of Maine.

 Cory has a true understanding and compassion for all his patients as he himself is an above knee amputee and faces the same challenges and hurdles as the people he serves.